 Back to Index

-On the Complications of New Age & Old Eastern Thought Systems, Why a Larger Circle Can Never Legitimately Be Drawn Around Historic Christianity, Part III
+On New Age & Old Eastern Thought: Why a Larger Circle Can Never Be Drawn Around Christianity, Part 3

 This is the third and final segment of a three part mini-series of 1994 Proclamation articles particularly addressed to those of you among our readers who are of an Eastern religious, dialectic philosophical, or New Age spiritual persuasion.
 If you missed either of the first two issues, we’d be glad to mail them to you-free-upon request.
 We believe that this material is of the absolute essence with regard to both an accurate apologetic and a workable epistemology.
 Again this month I am trying to demonstrate something of the impossible complications that seem to be raised by the basic epistemological proposals of dialectic and syncretistic thinking.
 But as in the past, if what follows seems to you to reflect some misperception of truth on my part, I would hereby invite (and even encourage) you, in the interest of truth, to write me personally with your response.

 Our thesis is very simple, although not politically correct and probably (unfortunately) appearing very dogmatic: A – non-A. Truth in this world is exclusive.
 Whether or not God Himself (in Himself, in Heaven, or in the future) is somehow capable of transcending the law of antithesis is altogether beside the point.
 In this world and in this age we humans cannot productively operate outside the bounds of reason, we’re not intended to try, and the ongoing dead end deliberate attempts to do so are, at the least, a waste of time, on occasion damaging to culture and society, and, at worst, even eternally fatal.